Our June Newsletter is jam-packed with upcoming events and recapping recent news:

 NEHDA‘s Historic Hawley-Green Homes Tour scheduled for Saturday, June 17, includes a renovated Land Bank home purchased by the next-door neighbor who was interested in stabilizing his block.
 We’re excited for people to check out this success story in person!
 Tickets can be purchased here.

-Staff Changes – Proud to announce promoting Jake Thorsen to the position of Director of Property Management!
+Staff Changes – Proud to announce promoting Jake Thorsen to the position of Director of Operations!